Skip navigation

 Dates on Packaged Sausages

-Although dating is a voluntary program and not required by the Federal government, if a date is used it must state what the date means.
+Although dating is a voluntary program and not required by the federal government, if a date is used it must state what the date means.
 The product can be used after the date, provided it was stored safely.

-• "Sell By" date - tells the store how long to display the product for sale.
-You should buy the product before the date expires.
+• “Sell-By” date — tells the store how long to display the product for sale for inventory management.
+It is not a purchase or safety date.

-• "Use-By" date - the last date recommended for use of the product while at peak quality.
+• “Use-By” date — the last date recommended for use of the product while at peak quality.
+It is not a safety date except for when used on infant formula.

 Storage